Student update: Changes to the Immigration Rules, September 2024

 Student route

-For applications on or after 2 January 2025, the amount of money Students will be required to have available as evidence to meet the financial requirements of the route are changing.
+For applications on or after 2 January 2025, the amounts of money Students will be required to have available as evidence to meet the financial requirements of the route are changing.
 For details on these changes, please see our recent news item

 Part 9 (general grounds for refusal)

-For applications made on or after 8 October 2024, medical grounds on which an immigration officer must currently refuse permission to enter the UK will also be grounds on which entry clearance applications will be refused.
+As of 8 October 2024, medical grounds on which an immigration officer must currently refuse permission to enter the UK will also be grounds on which entry clearance applications will be refused.

 Visitors